-Types of remuneration, etc.
+Forms of remuneration, etc.

 The remuneration shall be on market terms and may consist of the following components: fixed cash salary, variable cash remuneration, pension benefits and other benefits.
-All senior executives except the CEO, shall be covered by the profit-sharing foundation RayFoundation as all other employees in RaySearch Laboratories AB (publ), and may thereby also receive variable cash remuneration.

 Additionally, the General Meeting may - irrespective of these guidelines - resolve on, among other things, share-related or share price-related remuneration.

 The satisfaction of criteria for awarding variable cash remuneration shall be measured over a period of one year.
-The variable cash remuneration may amount to not more than 100 per cent of the fixed annual cash salary.
+The variable cash remuneration may amount to not more than 100 percent of the fixed annual cash salary.

 Pension benefits, including health insurance (Sw: sjukförsäkring), shall be premium defined.
 Variable cash remuneration shall not qualify for pension benefits.
-The pension premiums shall be equal to the Swedish ITP plan which corresponds to not more than 10 per cent of the fixed annual cash salary for the CEO and not more than 30 per cent of the fixed annual cash salary for the other senior executives.
+The pension premiums shall be equal to the Swedish ITP plan which corresponds to not more than 10 percent of the fixed annual cash salary for the CEO and not more than 30 percent of the fixed annual cash salary for the other senior executives.
 The retirement age is normally 65 years.

 Other benefits may include, for example, life insurance, medical insurance and company cars.
-Such benefits may amount to not more than 10 per cent of the fixed annual cash salary.
+Such benefits may amount to not more than 10 percent of the fixed annual cash salary.